sveninja/cancer-studies-pipeline/README.md

 - submitter_id

 #### save_csv function
-The combined, reordered dataframe is saved as a csv file ('cancer_ordered_raw').
-At the time of building this pipeline the combined, reordered dataframe combines 47 studies/projects and consists of > 600K data points.
+The combined, reordered data frame is saved as a csv file ('cancer_ordered_raw').
+At the time of building this pipeline the combined, reordered data frame combines 47 studies/projects and consists of > 600K data points.

 ### Part 2: Data cleaning/subsetting, analysis, and visualization